What can AOE classes offer me?

 Can credits earned from your courses be used for either continuing education credits towards relicensure or towards a lane change (salary advancement) in my school district?

 Yes, usually.
-Credits earned from taking these courses meet the requirements for license renewal or salary advancement in almost all cases.
+Credits earned from taking these courses meet the requirements for license renewal or salary advancement in almost all cases, but The Art of Education can’t guarantee transferability.
 Please ensure prior approval has been obtained by your state, district or employment personnel office.
 AOE encourages you to refer to your state and local guidelines or to work with our professional development advisors, who are kept up-to-date on state guidelines.
 We know you’d rather be planning your next great lesson than researching accreditation, so just give us a call or send us an e-mail and we’ll provide answers.

 Will these classes be accepted through my graduate program?